Tanks and Spills

 Container/Tank inspection is also a form of prevention.
 These items should be inspected monthly and if a problem with the container or containment is found (leaks, corrosion, inoperable gauging) it should be fixed as soon as possible.

-Overfill protection: Tank gauging and spill buckets are normally used on double walled tanks to prevent overfill
+Overfill protection: Tank gauging and spill buckets are normally used on tanks to prevent overfill.

 If you have an oil spill of any size, it must be reported to EHSRM (474 5413).
-EHSRM will report to the Alaska Department of Environmental Conservation those spills that are reportable.
+EHSRM will report the spill to all regulatory agencies who require a report.

 It is important to have on-site equipment to respond to oil spills: